ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### NVIDIA GPU support
 {: #bm-gpu-support}

 For certain bare metal servers, you can add the processing power of NVIDIA&reg; GPUs.
 When you select a bare metal server, look for **GPU** in the **Features** column on the provisioning page.
 You need to install the appropriate drivers.
-See [NVIDIA drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us){:external}
+See [NVIDIA drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us){: external}

 ### Dynamic inventory
 {: #bm-dynamic-inv}